projectcalico/calico/v2.0/usage/troubleshooting/faq.md

 ```
 The command will need to be run each time the host is restarted.

 Remember: the security profile for the container will need to allow traffic to the exposed port as well.
-You can read about how to configure security profiles in the [Advanced Network Policy]({{site.baseurl}}/{{page.version}}/usage/configuration/advanced-network-policy) guide.
+Refer to the appropriate guide for your orchestration system for details on how to configure policy.

 ### Can I run Calico in a public cloud environment?
 Yes.
 If you are running in a public cloud that doesn't allow either L3 peering or L2 connectivity between Calico hosts then you can specify the `--ipip` flag your Calico IP pool: